List of former cathedrals in Great Britain: Former Church of England cathedrals founded (or proposed) from 1540 to the present

-The cathedrals of St Albans and Southwell qualify for inclusion here because the 1540 proposals to raise them to cathedral status failed, as for many others in this section of the list.
-Later proposals succeeded in elevating them in 1877 and 1884 respectively, so they will be found also in lists of extant cathedrals.

-Post-Reformation Roman Catholic Cathedrals
+Former Post-Reformation Roman Catholic cathedrals

 Scotland

 For various reasons, formal dioceses were formed later in Scotland than in the rest of Great Britain.
-Bishops certainly existed in areas from the earliest Christian times (often from Irish monastic missionary activity), but the territory over which an early (often monastic) bishop operated was limited and ill-defined.
+Bishops certainly existed in areas from the earliest Christian times (often from Irish monastic missionary activity), but the territory over which an early (often monastic) bishop operated was ill-defined.
 Hence the term "bishop's church" is sometimes used for a seat used by an early bishop rather than the word "cathedral" which some expect to be attached to a formal diocese.
-Traditionally, the medieval Scottish diocesan system was held to have been largely created by King David I (reigned 1124–1153), though this is an oversimplification.
+Traditionally, the medieval Scottish diocesan system was held to have been largely created by the Norman-influenced King David I (reigned 1124–1153), though this is an oversimplification.

+Nevertheless, in this List, the large number of pre-Reformation cathedrals in Scotland has been split into two sections in an attempt to make the information more manageable.
+The first section comprises cathedrals founded before 1100; the second, those cathedrals founded (or proposed) between 1100 and 1560.
+The choice of the year 1100, though arbitrary, approximates to the beginning of the reign of King David I (1124) (see above) and is also close to the date of the Norman Conquest (1066) which has been used to separate the two sections of pre-Reformation cathedrals in the portion of this List covering England.

+In order to assist users of this List to trace the development of the dioceses, the text of most entries is preceded by the name (in parentheses) of the late medieval Scottish diocese into which each early cathedral merged, usually by a process of translation of the see to a new location.

 As the Scottish Reformation of 1560 developed, bishops and cathedrals became progressively marginalised and neglected.
 By Act of the Scottish Parliament in 1690 (confirming the Church's own final decision of 1689), the Church of Scotland finally became wholly Presbyterian, with no dioceses, no bishops, so no functioning cathedrals.
 At that date, all cathedrals of the Church of Scotland became former cathedrals.
-Some still use the title, but for honorific purposes only.
+However, some still use the title, but for honorific purposes only.

-The Scottish Episcopal Church and the Roman Catholic Church in Scotland maintain their own diocesan structures with their own cathedrals and bishops.
+The Scottish Episcopal Church (part of the Anglican Communion) and the Roman Catholic Church in Scotland maintain their own diocesan structures with their own cathedrals and bishops.